Azure-Samples/doc-intelligence-in-a-box/docs/machine-learning-instructions.md

 Follow the steps below to train a Azure AI Document Intelligence custom extraction machine learning (ML) model.

-## Step 1: Locate the Sample Data Files
+## Step 1: Upload Pre-labeled Form data to Azure Data Lake Storage

-After deploying the Azure Resources, your Document intelligence source will be ready for you to start creating a new Document Intelligence ML model.
-From your cloned repository, navigate to the project root directory then to [data/samples/train](../data/samples/train/)

-You will see two folders that contain sample training forms, as illustrated below.
+In the repository folder [data/samples/train](../data/samples/train/), there are pre-labeled training forms:

 ![FR Deployment Data Samples](../media/FR-Deployment-Data-Folders.png)

-## Step 2: Upload Sample Forms to Azure Data Lake Storage
+These need to be uploaded to the Azure Storage account.

 1. Go to the [Azure Portal](https://portal.azure.com) and select the Azure Data Lake Storage Account that was created by deployment script.
-The name of this account should be <your-prefix>adls<your-suffix>.
+The name of this account should be <your-prefix>storage<your-suffix>.
 2. On the left side of the menu pane, select `Data storage`, then `Containers` and go to the `samples` container.
 3. Create a new folder and name it `train`.
 4. In the `train` folder, create two folders.
 One named `contoso_set_1` and the other named `contoso_set_2`.
 5. Upload the sample labeling files in [data/samples/train/contoso_set_1](../data/samples/train/contoso_set_1) and [data/samples/train/contoso_set_2](../data/samples/train/contoso_set_2) into the corresponding folders.
 You now have two full sets of pre-labeled data to create the machine learning models.

-## Step 3: Train and Merge Document Intelligence ML Models
+## Step 2: Train and Merge Document Intelligence ML Models

 In this step, you will train custom Azure AI Document intelligence custom extraction models and merge them into a composite model.
 For more information, please refer to Azure online document [Compose Custom Models](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/how-to-guides/compose-custom-models?view=doc-intel-4.0.0&tabs=studio).